McMahonCosmologyGroup/holog-exp/hardware/Supporting_Equipment/.ipynb_checkpoints/README-checkpoint.md

 # Hardware #

 ## Source and Receiver
+All source and receiver electronics are listed in the table below.
+The specifications column either details the waveguide side (WRx) or the product ID.

 |   Item        |   Manufacturer   |   Number  |  Specifications  |
 | --------------------- | ----- | -----| ----|
 | WM Harmonic Mixer | Pacific Millimeter Products | 1 |  WR8  |